Joe López: Solo at EMI Latin

-On June 10, 2003, López released A Mi Manera, an orchestral album.
+On June 10, 2003, López released A Mi Manera, a bolero album.
 On March 9, 2004 came A.B.
 Quintanilla III Presents Joe López, produced by Selena's brother.
 Many reviewers labeled it as "progressive."

 Freddie Records

 Joe López signed with Freddie Records after his contract with EMI Latin ended.
 With that label he released ¿Qué Te Hice? on January 25, 2005, and then planned for a second album, Aquí Estaré, released later that year sometime before November.

 Conviction and incarceration

 López's arraignment was scheduled for October 19, but he did not appear.
 (His attorney Robert Lerma claimed that he was not evading arrest but rather spent much time traveling and had not received the notice.)
 Presiding judge Leonel Alejandro issued an arrest warrant, which was fulfilled November 7 when López surrendered at the 357th state District Court in Cameron County.
 He posted a $25,000 cash bond and then was booked at and released from Carrizales-Rucker Detention Center in Olmito.

 On October 20, 2006, López was convicted of two counts of aggravated sexual assault of a child and one count of indecency with a child after his niece Krystal López testified that in April 2004, when she was 13 years old, he had raped her at his condominium in Rancho Viejo, Texas (which is about ten miles away from his hometown of Brownsville).

 López's Mazz bandmate Jimmy González was not in town at the time.

 In January 2017, the Texas Board of Pardons and Paroles voted to parole López after his having served 10 years.
 In preparation for the parole hearing, López's lawyer Bill Habern sent him for two polygraph exams, both of which he passed, and to sex therapist Dr. Shelley Graham, who found him to be "a very low risk threat."
 Krystal López, by then 26 years old and employed as a biotechnician, commented that his release was "basically like a slap in my face [...]
 Why would you give him 32 years and he serves 10?"
 She stated on January 25 that the board had failed their promise to notify her of plans to vote on López's parole and that they had denied her the opportunity to appeal against his release, but on February 2 she was allowed to do so.
 The board determined that López would complete a "nine-month Sex Offender Treatment Program" beginning May 1, 2017.
 After said program, López was granted parole January 26, 2018.

 López was released March 15, 2018.
 He is required to register as a sex offender for life and can be found on the Texas Public Sex Offender Database.